LMRDA Disability Elements of Proof

 - Assault with Intent to Kill;

-- Assault which Inflicts Grievous Bodily Injury (includes reckless
+- Assault which Inflicts Grievous Bodily Injury (includes reckless infliction of injury);

 - "Violation of Subchapter III or IV of this chapter"